AckerlyXu/heima/articles/app-service-web/app-service-web-configuration-and-management-faq.md

 For more information about using deployment slots, see [Set up a staging environment in App Service](web-sites-staged-publishing.md).

+## How do I access and review WebJob logs?

+To review WebJob logs:

+1. Sign in to your Kudu website: https://*yourwebsitename*.scm.chinacloudsites.cn.
+2. Select the WebJob.
+3. Select the **Toggle Output** button.
+4. To download the output file, select the **Download** link.
+5. For individual runs, select **Individual Invoke**.
+6. Select the **Toggle Output** button.
+7. Select the download link.

 ## How do I add or edit a URL rewrite rule?

 To add or edit a URL rewrite rule: